michauhl/RBPBench/README.md

 conda install -c bioconda rbpbench
 ```

-If `conda install` is taking too long, you can also try `mamba` or `micromamba`.
+If `conda install` is taking too long, one way to speed up the process is to replace the solver of Conda with the Mamba solver.

 ```
-conda install -c conda-forge micromamba micromamba install -c bioconda rbpbench
+conda install -n base conda-libmamba-solver conda config --set solver libmamba
 ```

 RBPBench should now be available inside the environment: